 Help Bring More Unpaved Universally Accessible Trails To Massachusetts!

 We Have A Bill!
-Support S.446 (Mass.
-Senate) and H.769 (Mass.
+Support S.548 (Mass.
+Senate) and H.915 (Mass.
 House) "An Act Expanding Access To Trails For People Of All Abilities.

 Learn more about the bill here- https://www.unpavedtrailsforall.org/trail-bill-ma.

-Unpaved Trails For All started our advocacy in Northampton, simply trying to get the city to create an unpaved, universally accessible, all persons trail.
+Unpaved Trails For All started our advocacy in Northampton, Massachusetts simply trying to get the city to create an unpaved, universally accessible, all persons trail.
 Through those efforts we soon realized that the lack of accessible nature trails was a statewide problem.
-Out of the thousands of miles of unpaved recreation trails in our State Parks, we only have approximately 7.5 miles that are universally accessible.
+Our State Parks, have approxomately 4,000 miles of unpaved trails but only about 7.5 miles that are universally accessible.
 Seven and a half miles is not enough!
 We can and should do better.
 Municipalities also need more education and support when it comes to creating all persons trails in cities and towns.
 Having accessible trails at the local level can help to ensure that accessible nature spaces are never too far away.
 All residents of Massachusetts deserve access to nature!

 Get Email Updates- to stay informed about our progress and learn about opportunities to advocate for this issue. https://mailchi.mp/a1f4219756f1/get-updates